 Stay tuned!
 More to come in Southwestern College’s Entrepreneurial Series!!!

-Laura Murphy is a first-year at Southwestern College studying Art Therapy and Counseling.
+Laura Murphy wrote this during her first-year at Southwestern College studying Art Therapy and Counseling.